xiix0/scam/README.md

-Q:	What's a light-year?
-A:	One-third less calories than a regular year.
+Beware of a dark-haired man with a loud tie.